wizardamigos/app/curriculum/lesson047/description.en.md

 ---
 {
-  "title": "Code Combat (Hold the Forest Pass)", "duration": "9:99"
+  "title": "Code Combat (Hold the Forest Pass)", "duration": "7:56"
 }
 ---

-Here comes description
+Some more code with flags